Our research

 E Roycroft et al. (2022) New Guinea uplift opens ecological opportunity across a continent.
 Current Biology. https://doi.org/10.1016/j.cub.2022.08.021

 E Roycroft et al. (2020) Phylogenomics uncovers confidence and conflict in the rapid radiation of Australo-Papuan rodents.
-Systematic Biology. https://doi.org/10.1093/sysbio/syz044 [free access link]
+Systematic Biology. https://doi.org/10.1093/sysbio/syz044

-This project is supported by BioPlatforms Australia (as part of the Oz Mammals Genomics Initiative).
+These projects are funded by BioPlatforms Australia (as part of the Oz Mammals Genomics Initiative).

 We are investigating diversification, biogeography and extinction at a continental-scale with species-level sampling of the iconic radiation of Australian marsupials.